Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 -&gt; Fork this repo to your own account

--&gt; Choose a new project (File -&gt; New Project) in RStudio "Version Control"
+-&gt; Choose "File" -&gt; "New Project" -&gt; "Version Control"

 -&gt; Paste the link to YOUR FORK of the repo in the "url" field, and press enter